MikeDargie/whoishashlookup/README.md

 <h1>Information</h1>

-<p>This is a simple whois look-up tool for querying hash,ip,domain,url information from popular services like AlienVault OTX and Virus Total.
-Currently it supports OTX and AV but more serivces could be added with with ease.</p>
+<p>This is a simple whois look-up tool for querying hash ip domain and url information from popular services like AlienVault OTX and Virus Total.
+Currently it supports OTX and AV but more serivces could be added with with ease.
+For Linux the default whois client can be used for lookup.
+On windows the sysinternals tool requires a period in the name so netcat must be used for lookup. </p>

 <h2><u>Requirements</u></h2>
 <ul>